SimonWaldherr/golibs/README.md

 * [rss](https://github.com/SimonWaldherr/golibs#rss-----) is a rss feed parser based on Golangs std xml package
 * [ssl](https://github.com/SimonWaldherr/golibs#ssl-----) generates ssl certificates for https
 * [stack](https://github.com/SimonWaldherr/golibs#stack-----) can store your values in stacks and rings
-* [xmath](https://github.com/SimonWaldherr/golibs#xmath-----) provides a few mathematical functions like Sum, Median, Harmonic-mean, ...
+* [xmath](https://github.com/SimonWaldherr/golibs#xmath-----) provides a few mathematical functions like Sum, Median, Harmonic-mean, …

+## WARNING

+some functions in this repo enables you to write really bad code - I wrote it anyway because:

+* sometimes you need a quick and dirty solution
+* it shows you possible ways, feel free to fork and customize
+* mostly bad go code is better than good php code - every aspect in golang is designed to prevent from bad code

+BUT: please remember that you can do things more performantly e.g. converting a string to a float is much faster done with strconv.ParseFloat than with as.Float.

 ## sublibs